Nosherwan/react-form-validation/README.md

 ### Submitting

-Please submit your work by sharing your repository with us on Github.
+Please submit your work by sharing your *private* repository with us on Github, Bitbucket or similiar.
+- GitHub Users: @thejuan @samturner
+- Bitbucket Users: AdamMills samturner23

 ### Help!